netcinematics/3D-PWA-TEMPL8/README.md

 The best optimization left is outside of the template: GZIP your server.
 2) Also be sure to Click > DevTools > Performance > 'backwards looking refresh icon'.
 Because it refreshes and profiles the PWA. <i>Including Animations?</i> And if we look closely into that sequence of stratified data, we can find the layers that can be optimized and help with Lighthouse.
 And that is why we added a skull!
 Use it to emulate complex matrix integrations.
 Thank you DK.

 <pre>
-STATUS: we still want to lazy-loading 3D mesh loading with scenes that rerender with new meshes.
-We will see.
+STATUS: we still look to lazy-load 3D mesh with scenes that re-render with new meshes.
+Sequenced-scenes make sense with Service Workers.
 </pre>

 <img src="curio/curio6.png" width="80%" border="3" style="border-radius: 10px;">